Icahn takes another $500 million bite out of Apple

 | SAN FRANCISCO

-SAN FRANCISCO Activist investor Carl Icahn picked up another $500 million of Apple Inc shares on Thursday to take his investment in the iPhone maker to $3.6 billion, while ratcheting up his months-long campaign to pry open the company's cash hoard.
+SAN FRANCISCO Activist investor Carl Icahn picked up another $500 million (300 million pounds) of Apple Inc shares on Thursday to take his investment in the iPhone maker to $3.6 billion (2.1 billion pounds), while ratcheting up his months-long campaign to pry open the company's cash hoard.

 Icahn, who repeatedly has called Apple a "no brainer" even as he wages a campaign to get it to return more cash to shareholders, tweeted his latest move just a day after revealing a position of over $3 billion in the company.